Barn Price Guide - How to Budget Cost of Your Barn Project

 Price Range

-Note: Indoor arenas cost between $13 - $15 per sq.f. depending on size, wall height, roofing and siding materials.
+Note: Indoor arenas cost between $12 - $18 per sq.f. depending on size, wall height, roofing, siding and other options.

 Approximate Costs of Barn Options